 - Hold a tissue under your nose to "catch" what's running out.
-This more gentle treatment may help you begin to dry up.
+This gentler treatment may help you begin to dry up.

-- Sit in a steam room or shower.
+- Sit in a steam room or hot shower.

-- Eat hot and spicy foods (that'll clear out your sinuses)!
+- Eat hot and spicy foods to help clear out your sinuses!

-- Use a neti pot, which helps flush mucus out of the nasal passages (also known as nasal irrigation).
+- Use a nasal irrigation device to flush mucus out of the nasal passages (also called neti pots or rise bottles).